varfish-org/varfish-server-worker/README.md

     --path-output OUT.jsonl
 ```

-The worker database has the following structure:
+The worker database has the following structure.
+Note that also mehari transcripts are read, thus the `mehari/` directory is included.

 ```
-$ROOT/
+mehari/
+    {genome_release}/
+        txs.bin.zst
+worker/
     noref/
         genes/
             acmg.tsv                -- ACMG SF list genes